 - Hera distracts Zeus; Poseidon rallies; Ajax injures Hector

 - Poseidon is dismissed; Apollo revives Hector and charges the ships

 - The Myrmidons push back; Sarpedon dies; Patroclus dies

 Some gods are described as human-like while others are abstract.
-Gods are born, and humans can fight and harm them, as Diomedes does in Book 5:
+Gods are born, and humans can fight and harm them, as Diomedes does:

 He gouged Aphrodite just where the wristbone joins the palms